DragonFlyBSD/DeltaPorts/docs/README.synclog.md

 - [ ] `devel/electron4` depends on `devel/chromium-gn` which synth can't build for any reason, fails in the scan phase with (FETCH) error but a `make fetch` in the port directory works.
 - [ ] `science/py-GPy` was synced but its _BUILD_DEPENDS_ contains _${LOCALBASE}/lib/libomp.so:devel/openmp_ which our sync scripts mangled and only left _${LOCALBASE}/lib_.
 Needs investigation.
 - [ ] `devel/gdb` has been locked because the new version (8.3) requires further porting.
 - [x] `databases/influxdb` has been locked because the new version (1.7.6) requires further porting.
+UPDATE: Now unlocked and building.
 - [ ] `www/node10` requires review.